lady-h-world/My_Garden/reading_pages/YinYang/ts9.md

 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Totem_images/detection/robuststat_mul.png" width="617" height="781" />
 </p>

 You might have noticed the small size of the visualization, in fact, Lady H. can't find a way to adjust the plot size...
-Either because Kats is an incomplete library or because of its embarassing OO design...
+Either because Kats is an incomplete library or because of its embarassing software design...

 🌻 [Check detailed code in Kats Changepoint Detection >>][3]